Electromagnetic momentum in the Aharonov-Bohm quantum interference experiment from a physical perspective: EM momentum of a charge outside a solenoid of current

-The presence of EM momentum (Eq.~(\ref{eq:100.2}) in the system, can be worked out in an alternate way, without starting from Eq.~(\ref{eq:84a.3}).
+The presence of EM momentum (Eq.~(\ref{eq:100.2}) in the system, can be worked out in an alternate way, without starting from the potential energy of the current-carrying charges in the current loop, due to the charge $Q$ (Eq.~(\ref{eq:84a.4d1})).
+We could instead employ the force due to electric field of $Q$ on the current-carrying charges in the current loop.
 In fact, along with the computation of the EM momentum, one could even derive Eq.~(\ref{eq:84a.3}) as well, that way.

-We consider a small circular loop, $ABCD$, carrying a constant current $I=j \sigma$, with $\bf {j}$ as the current density and $\sigma$ the cross-section of the current-carrying wire.
-There is an electric field $\bf E$, uniform over the dimensions of the current loop (Fig.~3).
-The electric field does work on the current density ${\bf j}$ at a rate ${\bf j}\cdot {\bf E}$ per unit volume \cite{1,2,25}.
-Accordingly, on a current element d$\bf l$ of the loop, the electric field does work at a rate ${\bf j}\cdot {\bf E}\,\sigma\, {\rm d}{l}= I\, {\rm d}{\bf l \cdot E}$.
-In section $ABC$ of the loop, the electric field $\bf E$ is doing positive work while in section $CDA$, the work done is negative.
+We consider a small circular loop, $ABCD$, carrying a constant current $I=j \sigma$, with $\mathbf {j}$ as the current density and $\sigma$ the cross-section of the current-carrying wire.
+There is an electric field $\mathbf E$, uniform over the dimensions of the current loop (Fig.~3).
+The electric field does work on the current density ${\mathbf j}$ at a rate ${\mathbf j}\cdot {\mathbf E}$ per unit volume \cite{25,1,2}.
+Accordingly, on a current element d$\mathbf l$ of the loop, the electric field does work at a rate ${\mathbf j}\cdot {\mathbf E}\,\sigma\, {\rm d}{l}= I\, {\rm d}{\mathbf l \cdot E}$.
+In section $ABC$ of the loop, the electric field $\mathbf E$ is doing positive work while in section $CDA$, the work done is negative.

 Thus, power is fed through the electric field into the system through the side $ABC$ while a similar amount of power is being drained off from the side $CDA$.
-Effectively, a continuous transfer of electric energy per unit time is taking place from arm $CDA$ to $ABC$ across the current loop due to the presence of the electrical field (Fig.~3).
-Even Though in this process there is no net change in the total energy content of the system, there is nevertheless a linear momentum associated with this energy flux across the loop from side $CDA$ to $ABC$.
+Effectively, a continuous transfer of electric energy per unit time is taking place from arm $CDA$ (where there is a loss of energy per unit time) to $ABC$ (where there is a gain in energy at the same temporal rate) across the current loop due to the presence of the electrical field (Fig.~3).
+Even Though in this process there is no net change in the total energy content of the system, there is nevertheless an energy flux across the loop from side $CDA$ to $ABC$ and consequently, a linear momentum associated with this energy flux.